 In order to enhance national coordination, TCU staff are seconded by the existing priority law enforcement agencies.
-Officials from relevant agencies will be physically integrated into one unit, working closely together on a daily basis.
+Screened officials from the relevant agencies are physically integrated into one unit, working closely together on a daily basis.
 Hence, the expertise from different law enforcement sectors will be pooled in one unit, creating positive synergies that will lead to more efficient law enforcement activities.
-Moreover, the TCU will form close ties with prosecutorial services or include prosecutors in order to enhance the effectiveness of their investigations.
+The TCU forms close ties with prosecutorial services or include prosecutors in order to enhance the effectiveness of their investigations.
 Moreover, benefiting from the implementation of the UNODC tools, such as the go Case System, or the INTERPOL tools, such as I24/7 system, the TCU supports the intelligence gathering/sharing, intelligence analyses and the intelligence based investigations.
 Finally, TCU acts as the national coordinating focal point for international cooperation in the fight against transnational organized crime.
-Close cooperation or integration with/of the INTERPOL National Central Bureau (NCB) is therefore a core feature of the TCU concept.
+Close cooperation or integration with/of the INTERPOL National Central Bureau (NCB) is also a core feature of the TCU concept.

 The objective of this extensive training is for the TCU to be able to use its equipment, its pooled expertise and its knowledge to:

 - Provide decision makers the latest and most accurate intelligence, analyses and statistics for strategy and policy development

-- Independently investigate cases of transnational organized crime and effectively build cases for prosecution based on solid evidence.
+- Independently investigate cases of transnational organized crime and effectively build cases for prosecution based on solid evidence

-- Apply cost-effective principles of intelligence led-investigation in the fight against transnational organized crime.
+- Apply cost-effective principles of intelligence led-investigation in the fight against transnational organized crime